yamin-shihab/study-notes/grade-7/social.md

     + Elected assemblies also played a role in most governments of the Thirteen Colonies.
     + The Thirteen colonies used the land intensely to produce agricultural products for Britain and its colonies.
     + They saw the First Nations as obstacles and pushed them off the land.
     + The Monarch and Parliament were controlled by Britain's government.
 They control the colony's governor and council.
 They control and are advised by the elected assembly.
-They control and are advised by the colonists.
+And in turn, they control and are advised by the colonists.
 + Around 1700, the area around Hudson's Bay was claimed by Britain and called Rupert's Land.
     + Rupert's Land didn't have much of a European population and was mainly Protestant, but religion didn't play a large role.
     + Rupert's Land was the monopoly fur trade territory of the HBC (Hudson's Bay Company), granted to the company in 1670.
 It had a governor who was the chief officer of the company.